Reading and writing are at the core of everything we do at Bowlee Park and are integral to the teaching and learning of all subjects.

 In Nursery, literacy is taught through a range of programmes which develop speaking, listening, reading and pre-writing skills.
 Pupils access daily ‘dough disco’ and ‘Write Dance’ sessions to build in opportunities so that they can develop the physical skills needed to develop their handwriting.
 The development of fine and gross motor skills is further supported by a range of activities as part of continuous provision.
 Pupils develop their pleasure of listening to and rehearsing stories through oral story telling sessions.
 When ready, pupils begin to access elements of phase 1 phonics through the RWI (Read, Write Inc.) phonics programme.

-For these year groups, additional creative writing is taught weekly using narrative texts.
+For these year groups, additional creative writing is taught weekly.
 In year 1, pupils access additional daily dictation sessions focussing on spelling and transcription.
 Sentences focus on sounds and key words pupils have been previously exposed to.

 In Year 2, children’s reading skills are assessed and pupils read and take home decodable books where needed.
 When appropriate, children are assessed using the Accelerated Reading progamme and allocated books from this scheme.